-“I call it the best-kept secret” Nancy said – “but it I have dense breast tissue – and women like me (2/3 of pre-menopausal and 1/4 of post menopausal) have less than a 48% chance of having breast cancer detected by a mammogram”
+“I call it the best-kept secret” Nancy said – “but it WAS known in the medical community.
+I have dense breast tissue – and women like me (2/3 of pre-menopausal and 1/4 of post menopausal) have less than a 48% chance of having breast cancer detected by a mammogram”

 Nancy Cappello was diagnosed with stage 3C breast cancer in February 2004, just six weeks after her annual mammogram came up normal.
 Her doctor told her that the cancer was missed on the mammogram because she had dense fibroglandular breast tissue, a concept that was little-known among patients at that time.
 Dense breast tissue appears white on a traditional 2-D mammogram, which can mask cancers that also show up as white.
 Women with extremely dense breast tissue are five times more likely to have breast cancer compared to women with fatty breasts.

 What Dr Nancy Cappello achieved in terms of Breast Density advocacy, education and awareness for the medical community and women all over the world has been phenomenal.
 Breast imaging experts, patients, researchers, imaging technology specialists and above all Women everywhere, will benefit from the tenacity and advocacy of the late Dr Nancy Cappello.
 One woman, a tragic, delayed, late stage Breast Cancer diagnosis, a patient advocate who fought the medical and legislative processes, is a story that changed the course of women’s Breast Cancer screening forever.